1) Ensure the fingerprint scanner & time clock are working correctly

 - Dry skin can significantly decrease the effectiveness of a fingerprint scan; therefore staff needs to rub the finger they are using for scanning on the forehead so that natural oils are on the skin.

 - Finger placement as shown below, with the pad (not tip) of the finger in the middle of the scanner and a light amount of pressure applied will result in a fast and accurate fingerprint authentication.

 While ensuring staff are using the correct process to scan fingerprints (see the previous step), ask a suitable user to re-enrol the fingerprint through the time clock.

 If this does not assist with fingerprint scanning, try re-enrolling the user with different fingers.
 Often the fingerprints on commonly used fingers can be worn down to the point they are not readable by the fingerprint scanner.

-Note: On the rare occasion we have come across users who cannot scan due to their fingers having warn / non readable fingerprints.
+NOTE: On the rare occasion we have come across users who cannot scan due to their fingers having worn / non readable fingerprints.
 If this is the case, we suggest using pin number authentication for that particular user.

 If the above steps do not resolve the issue, please take a clear and legible image of the scanner lens (with the unit off, noting to allow the unit to shut-down).